ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The KDC MUST reply with a 4.00 (Bad Request) error response to the Join Request in the following cases:

 *  The 'client_cred' parameter is present in the Join Request and its value is not an eligible authentication credential (e.g., it is not of the format accepted in the group).
-* * The 'client_cred' parameter is present but does not include both the 'cnonce' and 'client_cred_verify' parameters.
+* The 'client_cred' parameter is present but does not include both the 'cnonce' and 'client_cred_verify' parameters.
 * The 'client_cred' parameter is not present while the joining node is not going to join the group exclusively as a Subscriber, and any of the following conditions holds:

     -  The KDC does not store an eligible authentication credential (e.g., of the format accepted in the group) for the joining node.
     -  The KDC stores multiple eligible authentication credentials (e.g., of the format accepted in the group) for the joining node.
-*The 'scope' parameter is not present in the Join Request, or it is present and specifies any set of roles not included in the role list as defined in {{scope}}.
+* The 'scope' parameter is not present in the Join Request, or it is present and specifies any set of roles not included in the role list as defined in {{scope}}.

  A 4.00 (Bad Request) error response from the KDC to the joining node MAY have content format application/ace-groupcomm+cbor and contain a CBOR map as payload.
 The CBOR map MAY include the 'kdcchallenge' parameter.
-If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a Join Request.
+If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a new Join Request.
 In such a case the KDC MUST store the newly generated value as the 'kdcchallenge' value associated with the joining node, possibly replacing the currently stored value.

- On receiving the Join Response, if the Client cannot verify the PoP evidence, the Client MUST stop processing the Join Response and MAY send a new Join Request to the KDC.
+ On receiving the Join Response, if 'kdc_cred' is present but the Client cannot verify the PoP evidence, the Client MUST stop processing the Join Response and MAY send a new Join Request to the KDC.

+ The Group Manager MUST return a 5.03 (Service Unavailable) response to a Publisher's join request in case there are currently no Sender IDs available.

 ## Other Group Operations through the KDC

 ### Querying for Group Information

 * '/ace-group': All Clients send FETCH requests to retrieve a set of group names associated with their group identifiers.
-ToDo: Encoding of gid
+Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group for which the group name and the URI to the group-membership resource are provided.
+ToDo: Gid in security context; Gid on join response?
 * '/ace-group/GROUPNAME':  All Clients can use GET requests to retrieve the symmetric group keying material of the group with the name GROUPNAME.
 The value of the GROUPNAME URI path and the group name in the access token scope ('gname') MUST coincide.
 * '/ace-group/GROUPNAME/creds': KDC acts as a repository of authentication credentials for Publisher Clients.
 The Subscriber Clients of the group use GET/FETCH requests to retrieve the authentication credentials of all or subset of the group members of the group with name GROUPNAME.
 * '/ace-group/GROUPNAME/num': All group member Clients use GET requests to retrieve the current version number for the symmetric group keying material of the group with name GROUPNAME.